 - A total of 12 men have landed on the Moon so far over 6 Apollo missions between 20 July 1969 and 14 December 1972.

-- The Moon is believed to have formed 4.5 billion years ago when an object the size of Mars impacted the Earth; the resulting ejected material coalesced to form the Moon as we know it today.
+- The Moon is believed to have formed 4.5 billion years ago when an object the size of Mars which we call Theia impacted the Earth; the resulting ejected material coalesced to form the Moon as we know it today.

 - The ocean tides on the earth are produced by the gravitational influence of the Moon, the closest and furthest points on the Earth to the Moon experience high tides and the sides of the earth experience low tide.